bediger4000/vigenere-ciphering-deciphering/README.md

 This could use an ASCII key option, because a lot of times that's what you see used.

-This could use an alphabet size in bytes
+This could use an alphabet size in bytes - the Wikipedia page has a modulo-alphabet-size operation on it, this one effectively does mod 256

 ### vigkeylength - estimate key length in bytes